lsbardel/python-stdnet/docs/source/examples/query.rst

 Retrieving all objects
 ==========================

-The simplest way to retrieve objects from a table is to get all of them.
-To do this, use the :meth:`stdnet.orm.Manager.query` method on a Manager:
+The simplest way to retrieve objects for a model is to get all of them.
+To do this, use the :meth:`Manager.query` method on a Manager:

     >>> funds = Fund.objects.query()
     >>> funds